polyaxon/polyaxon/docs/concepts/features.md

 ## Quotas (EE only)

 Manage who can access what resources in your cluster, set parallelism quotas per users and projects.

+## Dynamic configuration (EE only)

+ * Update your Polyaxon deployment from UI interface, i.e. no need redeploy/upgrade to change the platform's configuration.
+ * Override default cluster configuration per projects and teams

 ---